Vitamin K and Alzheimer's

-How Vegetables Can Keep Your Brain a Decade Younger
+How Vegetables and Vitamin K Can Keep Your Brain a Decade Younger

 If you haven’t been eating your veggies, you’re going to want to start.
 New research shows that just eating one or two servings of leafy greens a day can significantly help brain health over time.